Why is Green Tea the most widely consumed beverage in the world, second only to water itself? And considered a superfood?

 In the twelfth century when China began exporting tea, TEA BRICKS became the often preferred form of currency.
 It was light, valuable and in desperate need you could even eat the bricks.
 Tea contains, along with its many other nutrients, small amounts of protein.

 7. Green Tea Transformed Japan’s Culture

-Green Tea was said to be introduced into Japan in 1191 by the monk Eisaid when he returned to Japan with Buddhism.
+Green Tea was said to have been introduced into Japan in 1191 by the monk Eisaid when he returned to Japan with Buddhism.
 The cult of tea began after Eisai helped cure the famous shogun of Japan Minamoto.

-The whole culture of the country evolved around the Japanese Tea Ceremony which uses very finely ground green tea leaves in an elaborate ceremony lasting many hours.
+The whole culture of the country revolved around the Japanese Tea Ceremony which uses very finely ground green tea leaves in an elaborate ceremony lasting many hours.

 The Tea Ceremony was a worship of the art of life, an appreciation of refinement and purity, a process to go beyond the dreary waste of existence.

 In Britain, tea rapidly replaced much of the beer, ale, and alcohol consumption with a beverage that was good for you.
 The British were transformed from an aggressive, meat and beer-drinking mass to a more gentle, civilized people.